 Bat is the guardian of the night.

-Guardian of the West...the bear is associated with great strength, power and healing. ..the great protector...the "sacred bear".
-Bear is the guardian fetish of the West.
-Bear represents strength and self-knowledge.
+Guardian of the West...the bear is associated with great strength, power, healing and self-knowledge.
+He is the great protector...the "sacred bear".
 He is a spiritual guide and also carries within him supernatural powers.
 Bear is a powerful healing fetish.
-White bear is the most powerful medicine bear.
+All bear fetishes are powerful but the white bear is the most powerful medicine bear.

 Beaver is industrious and diligent.
 He represents achievement and hard work.
 Beaver promotes family unity.